-As a consequence of the armed conflicts in the 1990s, over three million people were displaced both within and beyond the borders of Bosnia and Herzegovina, Croatia, Montenegro and Serbia.
-Over the past two decades, sustained efforts on the part of the four affected states, as well as support from the international community, have enabled the majority of those affected to return home or find other durable solutions.
-However, despite these efforts, a large number of people remain displaced throughout the region.
+In the aftermath of the conflicts, sustained efforts by the four affected states - with support from the international community - enabled the majority of those affected to either return home or find other durable solutions.
+Despite these considerable efforts, however, a large number of people remained displaced throughout the region.

 Beneficiary stories